elsaland/elsa-next/README.md

 - SpiderMonkey
 - QuickJS

+No module system, single file scripts only.
+I might implement ESM behind a feature flag in the future.

+TypeScript stripping support available behind `typescript` feature flag using `swc`.
+Typechecking done using `stc`.

 ## Why not use spindle?

 It only works on Linux.
 Unfortunately, making it work on macOS / windows is